BatLabLancaster/pots-icp/README.md

 ├── README.md
 │
 ├── cv_icp.py          <- Code for simultaneous measurements
-├── inputdata          <- Folder containing the input data (files here are NOT tracked by git) ├── output             <- Folder containing the output data and plots (files here are NOT tracked by git) └── src                <- Folder with general functions used by main programs here.
+├── input              <- Folder containing the input data (files here are NOT tracked by git) ├── output             <- Folder containing the output data and plots (files here are NOT tracked by git) └── src                <- Folder with functions used by main programs here.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~